fbpx

 2. Take action online!
 Click here to see actions available to take right now.
 And sign up to receive OEA Action Alerts and Legislative Watch.

 3. Don’t underestimate the power of social media.
 Make sure everyone in your network knows that you care passionately about public education—and show them how they can help us defend it!
-“Like” OEA on Facebook and Follow OEA on Twitter, Instagram, Pinterest, and YouTube.
+“Like” OEA on Facebook and Follow OEA on X (Twitter), Instagram, Pinterest, and YouTube.
 Then share OEA’s posts with your social media network.

 4. Check out NEA’s Legislative Action Center for analysis of federal legislation that affects educators and students.
 You can also access NEA’s Congressional Report Card and the Ten Golden Rules of Lobbying, a list of great pointers on communicating with legislators.
 You’ll also find tips on drafting effective letters to the editor.
+Also check out OEA’s Legislative Scorecard to see how Ohio’s Representatives and Senators vote on legislation impacting public education and collective bargaining in the Ohio General Assembly.

 5. Add everyone who represents you to your mobile contacts.
 Include all elected leaders—from your district school board members to your members of Congress—with their D.C. and back-home office numbers!
 Be ready to hold them accountable, and thank them when they do right by public schools.